dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 *   Use `final` for local variables that are not reassigned and `var` for those that are.

-*   Use `var` for all local variables, even ones that are reassigned.
+*   Use `var` for all local variables, even ones that aren't reassigned.
 Never use `final` for locals.
 (Using `final` for fields and top-level variables is still encouraged, of course.)